lucasfcosta/project-euler-javascript/README.md

     ```
 2. Run `npm install` to install project's dependencies
 3. If you want to use this as a boilerplate or a test platform you can delete every single file inside the `solutions` folder
+4. To run gulp tasks you will also need to install [Gulp](https://www.npmjs.com/package/gulp) globally using `npm install -g gulp`

 ### Writing Solutions